vladopajic/go-test-coverage/README.md

 ⭐ Love this project?
 Star it!

 This tool is still not widely known, and giving the repository a ⭐️ is a simple, cost-free way to help it gain visibility.
-It’s a win-win for everyone: new users discover a useful tool they might have otherwise missed, and existing users benefit from a larger community where issues get identified sooner, improvements happen faster, and new contributions help the project grow.
+It’s a win-win for everyone: new users discover a useful tool they might have otherwise missed, and existing users benefit from a larger community where issues get identified sooner, improvements happen faster and new contributions help the project grow.

 ## Contribution